• About

 The name Solidago means ‘to make whole’ or ‘heal’ in Latin because it was considered useful for treating wounds.
 Goldenrod has many additional medicinal uses, including as an antimicrobial, astringent, lymphatic, and anti-inflammatory.
 It’s also a source of antioxidants.

-One key difference between ragweed and goldenrod is that ragweed causes allergies and goldenrod doesn’t.
+One key difference between goldenrod and ragweed to know is that ragweed causes allergies and goldenrod doesn’t.
 A single ragweed plant can produce a million tiny grains of pollen per day, which is easily carried by the wind, making it responsible for elevated pollen counts in later summer and early fall.
 Ragweed pollen allergies are one of the most common allergies in North America.

 Goldenrod’s heavier pollen requires insects for pollination, and you will see goldenrod plumes simply crawling with busy bugs while flowers are blooming.